Error-Resilient Fast Entangling Gates for Scalable Ion-Trap Quantum Processors: Optimization results

 \subsection{SDK repetition rate}

+In our gate searches, the SDK repetition rate is enforced by applying the constraint $|t_{k} - t_{k+1}| \geq 1/f_{\rm{rep}}$ to the SDK sequences.
+Figure ~\ref{fig:frep_plot}(a) presents the trade-off between the gate error (before inclusion of SDK errors) and gate-time for solutions optimized with different minimum SDK repetition rates in a $20$ ion chain.
+To implement sub-microsecond gates with high fidelities, SDK repetition rates of over \SI{100}{\mega\hertz} are required, which is consistent with the results presented in Ref.\cite{mehdiFastEntanglingGates2021}.
+However, we find that extending our search to the subsonic regime enables high fidelity ($\varepsilon_{\rm{av}} \leq 10^{-4}$) gates between both local and non-local ions with with SDK repetition rates as low as \SI{25}{\mega\hertz} (i.e more than \SI{40}{\nano\second} between SDKs).

-In Figure~\ref{fig:frep_plot}(a), we show the minimum SDK repetition rate in optimized gate solutions required to perform a gate above a $99.9\%$ target fidelity at different gate times.
-We compare our results with the optimization approach used in Ref.\cite{galeOptimizedFastGates2020, mehdiFastEntanglingGates2021}, where the SDK timings were also constrained to a `grid' defined to be integer multiples of the repetition rate.
-Imposing the repetition rate grid excludes the higher-fidelity solutions that exist at interim timings, which is particularly important when designing schemes with very low SDK repetition rates.
-As a result, we find gates with fidelities exceeding $99.9\%$ are infeasible for SDK repetition rates lower than $150$ MHz when this grid was enforced.
-Without this grid in the subsonic regime, we find that high-fidelity solutions can be achieved with SDK repetition rates less than $100$ MHz.
-In Fig.~\ref{fig:frep_plot}(b), solutions for both neighboring and non-neighboring pairs in a $20$-ion chain achieve $99.99\%$ fidelities with SDK repetition rates as low as $25$ MHz (i.e more than $40$ns between SDKs).
+In Fig.~\ref{fig:frep_plot}(b) we compare our results with optimized solutions where the SDK timings were further constrained to a discrete grid defined by integer multiples of the repetition rate: $t_{k} = n_{k}/f_{\rm{rep}}$ where $n_{k}$ is an integer \cite{galeOptimizedFastGates2020, mehdiFastEntanglingGates2021}.
+The inclusion of the grid constraint in our optimizations excludes the higher-fidelity solutions that exist at interim timings, which is particularly important when designing schemes with very low SDK repetition rates.
+As a result, we find gates with fidelities exceeding $99.9\%$ are infeasible for SDK repetition rates lower than \SI{150}{\mega\hertz} when this grid was enforced.